Check out this simple elephant toothpaste experiment. The kid are going to love it!

 Add 1 cup of the developer to your bottle.
 Squeeze in a big squirt of dish soap and gently swirl to combine the two ingredients.

-Mix 2 tablespoons of yeast and 6 tablespoons of warm water (but not hot).
+Mix 2 tablespoons of yeast from the packet and 6 tablespoons of warm water (but not hot).
 Stir for about 30 seconds.
 The mixture may be goopy, if it is, add a bit more water until you can pour it.

 Pour the yeast mixture into the developer mixture.